WARP-LAB/WARP-GUIDES-WEBPACK/06-webpack-guide-cssmodules/06-webpack-guide-cssmodules.md

         ]
       })
     },
-    // all content for SCSS files that filenames do not conatain *.global.scss, will receive CSS modules namespace treatment
+    // all content for SCSS files that filenames do not contain *.global.scss, will receive CSS modules namespace treatment
     // you can still use :global{} within them
     {
       test: /^((?!\.global).)*\.(scss)$/i,